JWC1212/CarND-Advanced-Lane-Lines-master/writeup_template.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]

+I wrote a function "undistortImage" which takes original image, object points and image points from previous step at 2nd Cell in example.ipynb.
+This function returns an undistorted image.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 A distortion-corrected image was firstly transformed to grayscale.
 Then I used Sobel Operator to get x-direction gradient with threshold(20, 100).
 At this moment I got a binary image.